Gearank – Music Gear Information for Live Performance or Studio

 Other features include a cardioid pickup pattern and a built-in volume control knob that's conveniently located up front.

-The Fifine K669 is a great mic for recording podcasts, voice-over work, and voice chat.
+The Fifine K669 is an excellent mic for recording podcasts, voice-over work, and voice chat.
 Musicians and singers also benefit from its headroom and clarity.
-Most USB mics at this price range have a sound quality that's brittle and thin sounding, but the Fifine K669 manages to avoid that.
+Most USB mics at this price range have a sound quality that's brittle and thin-sounding, but the Fifine K669 avoids that.
 Another noteworthy feature of the Fifine K669 is its solid build.

-I have to admit, I wasn't too much of a fan of the form factor and color, but the enclosure material and the grille are better built than they look.
+I wasn't too fond of the form factor and color, but the enclosure material and the grille are better built than they look.

 I don't recommend using the included tripod base.
-It's flimsy, and the mic will be positioned next to your keyboard, which is not optimal.
-On the sound, It sounds good for most vocals, but it lacks a bit of body in the low midrange.
+It's flimsy, and the mic will be positioned next to your keyboard, which could be more optimal.
+The sound Is good for most vocals, but it lacks a bit of body in the low midrange.

-The Fifine K669 will make a great first USB condenser mic for beginners who are on a budget and can carry you well until you start to feel what it's missing.
-It doesn't have much, but it's a great starting point to learn what you want out of a USB microphone.
+The Fifine K669 will make a great first USB condenser mic for beginners on a budget.
+It can carry you well until you start to feel what it's missing.
+It doesn't have much, but it's a great starting point to learn what you want from a USB microphone.

 Specifications